ansys/api-eigen-example/doc/source/index.rst

 Introduction
 ------------
-The API Eigen example package is a simple project which intends to show PyAnsys users and developers the differences existing between API REST communication protocol and the well-known gRPC protocol, extensively used through the PyAnsys community.
+The API Eigen Example package is a simple demo project for showing PyAnsys users and developers the differences between the API REST communication protocol and the gRPC communication protocol, which is used extensively in PyAnsys libraries.

-The main goal of this demo is to expose the `Eigen library <https://eigen.tuxfamily.org/index.php?title=Main_Page>`_ to end users via a client-server interaction, which may be implemented using API REST or gRPC communication protocols.
+The main goal of this demo project is to expose the `Eigen library <https://eigen.tuxfamily.org/index.php?title=Main_Page>`_ to end users via a client-server interaction that can be implemented using API REST or gRPC communication protocols.

-The server exposes certain functionalities of the Eigen Library, such as adding and multiplying ``Eigen::VectorXd`` and ``Eigen::MatrixXd`` objects.
-The computational operations are performed in the Eigen Library installed within the server and the results are returned to the end-user (or client).
-Thus, it is not necessary for the client to have the Eigen Library installed, for example.
+The server exposes certain functionalities of the Eigen library, such as adding and multiplying ``Eigen::VectorXd`` and ``Eigen::MatrixXd`` objects.
+The computational operations are performed in the Eigen Library installed within the server, and the results are returned to the end user (or client).
+Thus, it is not necessary for the client to have the Eigen library installed.

-The client is intended to aid the end-users since it provides them with the tools for communicating with the server without needing to know the specifics of the protocol implemented.
-However, feel free to interact directly by your own means with the server (that is, API REST communication can also be easily performed using CURL commands).
+The client is intended to aid end users because it provides them with tools for communicating with the server without needing to know the specifics of the protocol implemented.
+However, you can use CURL commands to interact directly with the server via API REST communication.

-This demo project contains basically 4 different examples:
+This demo project contains four different examples:

 - A **Python REST API** demo using both client-server features, which has a wrapping over the Eigen library using pybind11.